DADDYEAGER1/mirelle-site/src/content/blogs/santa-reindeer-gingerbread-christmas-nails-2025-character-nail-art.md

 <strong>Base coat is non-negotiable</strong> for character nail art.
 It protects natural nails from staining and creates smooth surface for color adhesion.

-Apply <a href='https://amzn.to/3LJi7ej' class='text-blue-600 hover:text-blue-800 underline' target='_blank' rel='noopener nofollow'>ridge-filling base coat</a> if your nails have texture or ridges.
+Apply <a href='https://amzn.to/3LJi7ej' style='color: #2563eb; text-decoration: underline; font-weight: 600;' target='_blank' rel='noopener nofollow'>ridge-filling base coat</a> if your nails have texture or ridges.
 This creates perfectly smooth canvas making character details easier to paint.

 Let base coat dry for a full 2 minutes before adding color.
 Rushing this step causes bubbling and peeling later.